- 2002 - 2005: BSc in Molecular Biotechnology at the Universität zu Lübeck, Germany

 - MS-based proteomics allows us to identify individual proteins from complex mixtures based on their unique mass “fingerprints”.
 Using individual proteins as bait, we are able to fish out their specific interaction partners and map upstream and downstream targets.

-We also collaborate with David Drew (Stockholm U) on membrane protein-lipid interactions, Erik Marklund (Uppsala) on integrating MS and MD simulations, Carol Robinson (Oxford) on MS method development, and Jan Johansson (KI) and Annar Rising (SLU) on protein aggregation and spider silk.
+We also collaborate with David Drew (Stockholm U) on membrane protein-lipid interactions, Erik Marklund (Uppsala) on integrating MS and MD simulations, Carol Robinson (Oxford) on MS method development, and Jan Johansson (KI) and Anna Rising (SLU) on strategies against amyloid formation, and the biology of spider silk production.

 - Willander, H.*, Askarieh, G.*, Landreh, M.*, Westermark, P., Nordling, K., Keränen, H., Hermansson, E., Hamvas, A., Nogee, L.M., Bergman, T., Saenz, A., Casals, C., Åqvist, J., Jörnvall, H., Berglund, H., Presto, J., Knight, S.D., Johansson, J. High-resolution structure of a BRICHOS domain.
 Implications for anti-amyloid chaperone activity on lung surfactant protein C. Proc.
 Natl.
 Acad.
 Sci.
 USA.
 (2012) 109:2325-2329.